If you want ideas for businesses, you can start with $10k or less – look no further!

 51. Appliance Repairs

-If you know a thing or two about appliances and have the skills to repair them, people will pay big bucks to have their broken appliances repaired.
-By making house calls or showing up on weekends, you can earn a higher fee.
+If you know a thing or two about appliances and have the skills to repair them, people will pay big bucks to repair their broken appliances.
+You can earn a higher fee by making house calls or showing up on weekends.

 You’ll need about $1,000 in startup capital for tools and service parts.
 You may also want to pay a few hundred dollars for training on repairing specific appliances that are common or lucrative to fix.